tmobile/magtape/README.md

 The [magtape-install.sh](./deploy/scripts/magtape-install.sh) script can be used to quickly get MagTape installed or you can use kustomize directly to incorporate the install into your existing CI/CD workflows.

-#### Helm

-A Helm chart to handle MagTape installation will be coming soon!

 ## Testing

 - Create namespace for testing and label it appropriately